Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Get the Coverage Your Home Needs

-Mother Nature is unpredictable, but you can still prepare for the unexpected.
-Talk to your American Family Insurance agent to review your homeowners insurance and help you get the storm protection to keep you and your family safe all year long.
+Mother Nature may be unpredictable, but you can still prepare for the unexpected.
+For example, if you live in an area prone to flooding, you may want to consider additional flood insurance coverage for extra protection.
+Talk to your American Family Insurance agent to review your homeowners insurance and help you get the storm protection you need — to keep you and your family safe all year long.